-The purpose of the Strategic Plan is to place the IGS in a position to take advantage of inevitable changes and maximize its potential and utility in serving the scientific community and society.
-The implementation of this Plan will be aided by the formulation and execution of annual implementation plans, in which the principal targets for the various elements and projects will be defined for each calendar year, which in itself is challenging due to the globally distributed nature of the IGS.
+The purpose of this updated Strategic Plan is to place the IGS in a position to take advantage of ongoing and expected changes and to maximize its potential and utility in serving the scientific community and society.
+The implementation of this Plan will be aided by the formulation and execution of annual implementation plans, in which the principal targets for the various elements and projects will be defined for each calendar year.